How To Help Your Symptoms Through Diet At Menopause

 If you are coping with mood swings, hot flushes, night sweats and more then you may need help from progesterone or a combination of progesterone and oestrogen depending on he severity of your symptoms.

-Sophie Manolas book is available online and if you feel you need more hormone help, but not sure which hormone/s you need, then this article will help:
+Sophie Manolas book is available online and if you feel you need more help with oestrogen dominance then this specific diet can also be effective.

 Topics